 The system is comprised of a heat pump, a ground heat exchanger, and the delivery system.
 These parts work together to pull heat and energy from sources under the ground.
 While there are several different types of geothermal systems, the central concept remains the same.
 Liquid-filled pipes are buried under the ground, and heat is then transferred through the long loops of pipes.
 The variety of options allows professionals to provide you with the optimal system for virtually any property.

-Information on Residential Geothermal Heat Pump Systems
+Information On Residential Geothermal Heat Pump Systems

 Ever wonder just how much money you can save on your heating and cooling costs by using a residential geothermal system?
 Contact us and speak to a geothermal expert.
 Eliminate the pain of next year's heating bills and get a tax credit of up to 30% if you purchase a system before the end of 2016.

 Skillings & Sons has brought cutting edge water well technology into residential homes in both New Hampshire and Massachusetts since 1971.
-Get the facts on geothermal from a trusted, third generation company.
+Get the facts on geothermal from a trusted, fourth generation company.
 Contact us today.